emrekutlug/getting-started-with-pyspark/README.md

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2010.03.27.png" alt="drawing" width="800" height="150"/>

-We can count number of tuples with the same key.
-In the following example, we see (3,2) because there are two tuple with key 3 in pairRdd.
+We can count the number of tuples with the same key.
+In the following example, we see (3,2) because there are two tuple with key 3 in pair RDD.

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2010.05.10.png" alt="drawing" width="800" height="200"/>